rfomin/elfbsp/README.md

 NOTE: this option has little effect when the --fast option is enabled.

+`-o --output  FILE`
+This option is provided *only* for compatibility with existing node builders.
+It causes the input file to be copied to the specified file, and that file is the one processed.
+This option *cannot* be used with multiple input files, or with the --backup option.

 `-h --help`
 Displays a brief help screen, then exits.